GiovanniBussi/test-travis-ci/user-doc/Miscelaneous.md

 \par Technicalities

-The command `plumed completion` just writes on its standard output the body of a bash function.
+Notice that at configure time we look for the presence of the `bash-completion` package.
+Plumed autocompletion is installed only if `bash-completion` is present and installed on the same prefix as PLUMED.
+In all the other cases (e.g., if you are installing
+PLUMED on a different path within an env module) you might have to change your bashrc file once.
 Now look at these lines:
 \verbatim
 _plumed() { eval "$(plumed --no-mpi completion 2>/dev/null)";}
 complete -F _plumed -o default plumed
 \endverbatim
+The command `plumed completion` just writes on its standard output the body of a bash function.
 The `-o default` options will make sure that if `plumed --no-mpi completion` returns an error the default bash completion will be used.
 This is what will happen if you load an older PLUMED version for which the `completion` command is not available yet.
 In future PLUMED versions the `plumed completion` command might return more sophisticated functions.
 You should